Parking search in the physical world: Calculating the search time by leveraging physical and graph theoretical methods: Blind Spots of existing Approaches to Parking Search

 \subsection{Real search times elude common approaches}

 Despite the interdependence of the search time $T_s$ and parking choices, it is tempting to try and assess the former on the basis of simple considerations.
-To this end, and throughout the paper, let us consider a situation in which the parking supply and the global volume of parking demand are constant.
-Supposing that the average occupancy ${\phi}$ of parking spots is known, a basic but nonetheless very common approximation \citep{anderson2004economics,geroliminis2015cruising} assumes that cars move along lanes of spots that are randomly occupied with uniform probability ${\phi}$, and park in the first available space that they encounter.
-This is the theoretical foundation of the \emph{binomial approximation} $T_s \simeq \frac{T_0}{1-{\phi}}$, where $T_0$ is the time to drive from one spot to the next one.
-According to this formula, for ${\phi} \leqslant 99\%$, the mean search time cannot be significantly longer than $100\,T_0$, which is around one minute if spots are adjacent.
-This result is manifestly at odds with the empirical observation of surging search times long before ${\phi}$ reaches 100\% \citep{arnott2017cruising,gu2020macroscopic,weinberger2020parking}; in San Francisco, \citet{weinberger2020parking} even suggest the blocks where cruising cars eventually park might be occupied only at ${\phi}=59\%$.
-In any event, the time to park is drastically underestimated by this approximation and \emph{ad hoc} corrections to mitigate the discrepancy issue \citep{belloche2015street} are devoid of theoretical ground.
+To this end, and throughout the paper, let us consider a situation in which \AN{we know} the parking supply and the global volume of parking demand \AN{(they are thus held constant)}.
+Supposing that the average occupancy ${\phi}$ of parking spots \AN{can be measured}, a basic but nonetheless very common approximation \citep{anderson2004economics,geroliminis2015cruising} assumes that cars move along lanes of spots that are randomly occupied with uniform probability ${\phi}$, and park in the first available space that they encounter.
+This is the theoretical foundation of the \emph{binomial approximation}